Variational Umbrella Seeding for Calculating Nucleation Barriers

 A first-order phase transition from a metastable phase to a more stable phase often occurs through the formation of a nucleus of the new phase.
 This nucleation process is apparent in phase transitions such as crystallization, melting, condensation, and cavitation.
 In crystallization, for example, nucleation determines the crystal polymorph and thus the material properties of the crystalline phase.
 More generally, the time required for the phase transition to start is determined by the nucleation rate.
 Simulations enable us to gain insight in the nucleation mechanisms and the factors influencing the nucleation rate.
 This insight can then be used to understand, predict, or even control nucleation in natural and industrial processes.

 However, nucleation is a rare event, meaning that nucleation takes a very long time to occur spontaneously in simulations.
 Except for the simplest model systems, direct measurements of nucleation rates are thus not feasible in simulations.
-To overcome this rare-event challenge, several enhanced sampling techniques have been introduced, such as forward flux sampling,\cite{allen_sampling_2005} transition path sampling,\cite{bolhuis_transition_2002} metadynamics,\cite{laio_escaping_2002,trudu_freezing_2006} lattice mold,\cite{respinosa_lattice_2016} and Umbrella Sampling.\cite{auer_prediction_2001,torrie_nonphysical_1977} Although these techniques are much faster than brute-force simulations, they still require substantial computational resources.
+To overcome this rare-event challenge, several enhanced sampling techniques have been introduced, such as forward flux sampling,\cite{allen_sampling_2005} transition path sampling,\replace{}{\cite{bolhuis_transition_2002,lechner2011role,beckham2011optimizing}} metadynamics,\cite{laio_escaping_2002,trudu_freezing_2006} lattice mold,\cite{respinosa_lattice_2016} and Umbrella Sampling.\cite{auer_prediction_2001,torrie_nonphysical_1977} Although these techniques are much faster than brute-force simulations, they still require substantial computational resources.
 As a consequence, most nucleation studies focus on only a few selected state points.

 To gain more insight into nucleation trends, it is useful to combine simulations with classical nucleation theory (CNT).\cite{volmer_keimbildung_1926,becker_kinetische_1935} The seeding technique\cite{espinosa_seeding_2016} leverages this approach to estimate nucleation rates with much greater efficiency, and across wider ranges of conditions compared to traditional methods.
-This advancement has allowed the study of the thermodynamics of curved interfaces,\cite{montero_de_hijes_thermodynamics_2022} polymorph selection,\cite{gispen2023crystal} and nucleation phase diagrams.\cite{gispen2022kinetic,sadigh2021metastable} Despite its approximate nature, the seeding technique has demonstrated to give accurate results across a wide variety of scenarios such as Lennard-Jones condensation, crystallization of hard spheres, water, and NaCl,\cite{espinosa_seeding_2016,fiorucci_effect_2020,dasgupta2020tuning,coli2021artificial} and melting of hard spheres.~\cite{gispen2024finding}
+This advancement has allowed the study of the thermodynamics of curved interfaces,\cite{montero_de_hijes_thermodynamics_2022} polymorph selection,\cite{gispen2023crystal} and nucleation phase diagrams.\cite{gispen2022kinetic,sadigh2021metastable} Despite its approximate nature, the seeding technique has \replace{}{been} demonstrated to \replace{give accurate results}{accurately capture the trends of nucleation rates} across a wide variety of scenarios such as Lennard-Jones condensation, crystallization of hard spheres, water, and NaCl,\cite{espinosa_seeding_2016,fiorucci_effect_2020,dasgupta2020tuning,coli2021artificial} and melting of hard spheres.~\cite{gispen2024finding}

 However, challenges arise in applying the seeding technique.
 At its core, this technique relies on CNT approximations for the nucleation rate $J$ and the nucleation barrier $\Delta G^c$, given by